Niket-iiitu/WebSearch/README.md

 # WebSearch
-This is a library that can be added with other software and will allow them to store web links, web search and surf through wikipedia web paes easily.
+This is a program to conduct web search and wikipedia search easily.